RostaTasha/muha_slon/ya/task2_3/README.md

 ## Complexity
- * Solution 1  ~O(N^2*ln(N))
+ * Solution 1  ~O(N^2路ln(N))
- * Solution 2  ~O(N^2*ln(N))
+ * Solution 2  ~O(N^2)
- * Solution 3  ~O(N*ln(N))
+ * Solution 3  ~O(N路ln(N))

 	In the first case the part of the vector is sorted on each iteration.
-According to the documentation [link](http://en.cppreference.com/w/cpp/algorithm/sort) the compexity of sort  function is \
-O(N穕og(N)) comparisions (on average in case of standart < C++11).
-In case of large N's the sum(i*log(i)) from i = 1 to N can be estimated as the corresponding integral.
-So, the complexity in \
-this case can be  estimated as O(N^2log(N))
+According to the documentation [link](http://en.cppreference.com/w/cpp/algorithm/sort) the compexity of sort  function is O(N路log(N)) comparisions (on average in case of standart < C++11).
+In case of large N's the sum(i路ln(i)) from i = 1 to N can be estimated as the corresponding integral.
+So, the complexity in this case can be  estimated as O(N^2路ln(N))

-	In the second case the std::partial_sort is called on every iteration of the cycle.
+	In the second case the std::partial\_sort is called on every iteration of the cycle.
 According to the documentation [link](http://www.cplusplus.com/reference/algorithm/partial_sort/) the complexity of this function can be estimated \
-as N*log(M), where N  is the distance between first and last, M is the distance between first and middle.
-So, the final complexity can be estimated as the correspinding  sum (i) from i = 1 to N which results in the \
+as N路ln(M), where N  is the distance between first and last, M is the distance between first and middle.
+So, the final complexity can be estimated as the correspinding  sum (i) from i = 1 to N which results in the ~ O(N^2)
-~ O(N^2)

 	In the third case multiset is used.
 The multisets are typically implemented as binary search trees.
-So, the complexity of constructing multiset for unordered sequence can be estimated as \
-N*log(N).
-On each iteration of the algorithm erase and insert iteration are performed.
-The complexity of the code, which contains cycle, can be estimated similarly to the first case as the integral \
-of ln(i) which is ~ O(ln(N)*N).
-The final complexity is ~O(ln(N)*N).
+So, the complexity of constructing multiset for unordered sequence can be estimated as N路log(N).
+On each iteration of the algorithm erase and insert operations are performed.
+The complexity of the code, which contains cycle, can be estimated similarly to the first case as the integral of ln(i) which is ~ O(N路ln(N)).
+The final complexity is ~O(N路ln(N)).

-My solution, listed  in the file sol.cpp is based on the Kahan summation algorithm  [link](http://www.cplusplus.com/reference/algorithm/partial_sort/).\
+My solution, listed  in the file sol.cpp is based on the Kahan summation algorithm  [link](http://www.cplusplus.com/reference/algorithm/partial_sort/).
 The complexity of the proposed solution is ~O(N)

 ```cplusplus